 Frank Lloyd Wright Foundation | Apr 10, 2020

 The Frank Lloyd Wright Foundation has collaborated with the Paradise Valley School District to create K-12 curriculum.
-This is the first of 6 activities from that collaboration.
-In this introductory activity for Lesson 1 of the Wright Virtual Classroom, kids can find out how much they have in common with architect Frank Lloyd Wright with “How Like Wright Are You?”
+In this introductory activity of the Frank Lloyd Wright Virtual Classroom, kids can find out how much they have in common with architect Frank Lloyd Wright with “How Like Wright Are You?”

 First, watch the video below.

 Next, answer the questionnaire to see how much you might have in common with architect Frank Lloyd Wright.

 Scroll down past the question sheet to try your first at-home activity!